francoisvdm/MyROKS/index.md

 * Configure license service
 * Deploy License service reporter
 * Deploy ACE flow _ROKS-ticker-MFP_ - this flow pops a message on a queue every x seconds
+* Deploy ACE flow _MQ-INtoOut-MF_ - this flow reads message from queue x and put in queue z
+* Dploy another copy of previous flow